zuozhenggh/learning-library/developer-library/weblogic-to-oci/provision-wls/provision-wls.md

   ![](./images/provision-8-sshkey.png)

    To output the public key information, use the following command from inside the on-premises environment as the `oracle` user.

     ```
     <copy>
     cat ~/.ssh/id_rsa.pub
     </copy>
     ```

-    Copy the output of the command (the whole multi-line output) and paste it in the form field for SSH key in the form
+    Copy the output of the command (the whole multi-line output) and paste it in the form field for SSH key in the .

     The output will look something like this: